 - Don’t be afraid to speak openly about outside stresses and responsibilities.
 Your supervisor should be made aware if you’re tied up helping your child with remote schooling, have been stuck indoors because of wildfire smoke, or are just generally feeling anxiety about current events.
 These are unprecedented times and your supervisor has no way of knowing what your day-to-day is like unless you’re honest about it.
 Hopefully you’ll find that they are empathetic and even supportive.

-Rather than working yourself to exhaustion, you might want to try conveying your fears and burnout concerns to your supervisor.
+Rather than working yourself to exhaustion, you might want to try conveying your fears and work-from-home burnout concerns to your supervisor.

 Figuring out what is helpful to your mental health